 There is no requirement to infuse any other breed nor to infuse the original breeds any further - the Australian Labradoodle is a breed on its own.
 The breed is now recognised fully by the International Genetic firms that carry out the DNA health testings on Breeding Stock.

-The Kennel Club do not recognise the Australian Labradoodle as a Pedigree Breed, so there is more need for Membership regulatory bodies such as the ALAUK and UKALC to support Breeders and provide a place for customers to find a reputable breeder.
+The Kennel Club do not recognise the ASD as a Pedigree Breed, so there is more need for Membership regulatory bodies such as the ALAUK and UKALC to support Breeders and provide a place for customers to find a reputable and fully Licenced breeder.